ElMassimo/capybara-compose/docs/guide/essentials/aliases.md

 form.find(:fillable_field, 'Name')
 ```

-Any options in the alias will be merged with the keyword arguments provided when using it.
+You may provide options to the getter, which will be merged with any options defined in the alias.

 ```ruby
 form.error_summary(text: "Can't be blank")